How to Recognize Round Characters in Fiction

-A round character is a major player in a work of fiction—often referred to as the star of the story—who encounters conflict and is changed by the conflict that falls upon them.
-Round characters tend to be more fully developed and fully described than the flat, or static, characters.
+In works of fiction, a round character is a significant player who is often the star of the story.
+This type of character encounters conflict and is changed by it.
+Round characters tend to be more developed than the flat characters, which are incidental.
 If you think of the characters you most love in fiction, they probably seem as real to you as people you know.
 This is a good indication that they are round characters.

-The protagonist—or the main character—of almost every work of fiction is a round character.
-Round characters engage the reader's imagination and empathy, making it possible for the reader to imagine himself or herself in the character's shoes.
-The reader is able to relate to around character in some way.
-Often, the protagonist's personal growth mirrors the reader's own hopes and dreams.
+The protagonist of almost every work of fiction is a round character.
+These main characters engage the reader's imagination and empathy, making it possible for the reader to imagine themselves in their shoes.
+Often, the protagonist's personal growth mirrors the reader's hopes and dreams.

-Literary fiction usually revolves around a process of growth and change—and a character whose growth and change provide the main substance of the story.
-All of Jane Austen's heroines, for example, discover that their girlish assumptions and expectations are naive.
-Most of Austen's heroines, as a result of their experiences, change their perspectives and make decisions based on personal discovery and growth.
+Literary fiction usually revolves around a process of growth and change with a character whose experience reflects this and provides the primary substance of the story.
+All of Jane Austen's heroines, for example, discover that their girlish assumptions and expectations are naive, which influences them to change their perspectives and make decisions based on personal discovery and growth.

 The Literary Exceptions

-There are, of course, exceptions to this rule.
-These exceptions are mainly in genre fiction as opposed to literary fiction.
+There are, of course, exceptions to this rule, mainly in genre fiction, as opposed to literary fiction.
 For example, Agatha Christie's detective Hercule Poirot does not grow or change as a result of his crime-solving activities.
-The works of Charles Dickens often center on two-dimensional characters—Oliver Twist and David Copperfield are two examples.
+The works of Charles Dickens often center on two-dimensional characters like Oliver Twist and David Copperfield.

-These characters have few personal qualities or motivations—they are essentially pawns who are used and abused by others.
-While their conditions change over the course of the story, they themselves change very little or not at all.
-These works maintain their literary importance because their purpose is not to create and explore character, but rather to delve into economic and social injustice stories.
+These characters have few personal qualities or motivations.
+They are essentially pawns who are used and abused by others.
+While their conditions change over the course of the story, they change very little or not at all.
+These works maintain their literary importance because their purpose is not to create and explore character, but rather to delve into stories of economic and social injustice.